 After you have spoken to the milk bank and answered our screening questions you will be sent registration forms via email and a milk donor box in the post.
 Once you have received your milk donor box you can begin to spend a few minutes each day expressing off your extra milk.
 We recommend varying the times of milk expression during 24 hours so the milk has a good nutrient balance.
 Supply and demand ensures that you still produce plenty of milk for your own baby and by expressing off your excess milk daily you will be well on the way to achieving an ideal total donation of 5 litres or more.

 The milk bank will provide sterilised bottles for you to use.
 The milk can be stored in the freezer for up to 3 months before being pasteurised.
 In line with environmental health guidance, we will provide you with a freezer thermometer to ensure the milk is being stored at the recommended temperature.
-When you have around 2 litres of milk to collect we will arrange for one of our drivers to collect the milk, usually on a Tuesday, Wednesday or Thursday.
+When you have 2 litres or more to collect we will arrange to collect your milk at a convenient time.
 Please ensure you have space in your freezer to store at least 2 litres of milk (approximately 20 bottles).

 When we collect your first donation of milk our driver will deliver a blood postage box and letter for your doctor.
 You will be asked to make an appointment with your doctor and send a blood sample to us by post for screening.
 All donors are tested for HIV 1-2, HTLV 1-2, Hepatitis and Syphilis, you will be informed of your results within approximately three weeks.